Aaron Sorkin Sorkinizes the radical left in Netflix’s ‘Trial of the Chicago 7’

 Die-hard fans of Aaron Sorkin may be experiencing a case of whiplash at the moment.

 After Thursday night’s reunion of the creator’s beloved tribute to bipartisan compromise, The West Wing, Friday, Oct.
 16, saw the release of his new Netflix film, The Trial of the Chicago 7.
-The former was a call to civic action, in which liberal luminaries such as Lin-Manuel Miranda urged viewers to vote—despite the unlikelihood that any of those viewers hadn’t already planned to do so—while the latter is a meditation on what it means to take more direct political action.
+The former was a call to civic action, in which liberal luminaries such as Lin-Manuel Miranda urged viewers to vote—despite the unlikelihood that any hadn’t already planned to do so—while the latter is a meditation on what it means to take more direct political action.

 The self-congratulatory pablum of the former is at odds with the complicated concepts of the latter—which are ultimately rendered in as Sorkin-y a manner as possible.